Understanding Irrevocable Trust Loans

 By using trust real estate assets as collateral, borrowers may not be required to provide additional personal guarantees or collateral.

+Trust loan requirements are relatively light compared to a traditional loan.
 To secure an irrevocable trust loan, lenders typically require documentation such as application forms on behalf of the trust, the trust agreement and either an affidavit of death of trustee or an original death certificate.

 The lender may also assess the financial strength of the future owner (beneficiary) of the real estate to ensure they have the capacity to repay or refinance the short-term trust loan.